 A life-threatening, immediate adverse reaction to an iron injection/infusion is anaphylactic shock (Cerino: 2017), so highly atopic people or those with multiple sensitivities or allergies should be closely supervised for possible complications.

-Inexpertly-given iron injections can result in cosmetic or localised tissue complications such as skin abscess or permanent ‘rust-like’ staining of the skin.
-Women will often report a telogen effluvium excessive scalp hair shedding due to ‘body ‘shock’.
+Inexpertly-given iron injections can result in cosmetic or localised tissue complications such as skin abscess or permanent ‘rust-like’ staining of the skin – they are also quite painful.
+Iron injections are now discouraged for these reasons (Tye-Din: 2022).

 Burns et al (1999) suggest patients in poor health, compromised immunity or autoimmune conditions should be carefully monitored post-infusion.
-Those with a known history of iron overload (termed: Haemochromatosis) or Thalassaemia are not usually infusion candidates.
+Those with a known history of iron overload (Haemochromatosis) or Thalassaemia are not typically infusion candidates.

-Finally because iron or any mineral is potentially toxic to the body in excess amounts, the body will endeavour to eliminate it via the kidneys and liver.
+Lastly – because iron or any mineral – is potentially toxic to the body in excess amounts, the body will endeavour to eliminate it via the kidneys and liver.
 This is one reason why injected or infused iron levels become excessively elevated initially but then fall away quite rapidly – and not stored – as the body strives to excrete it.

-This process essentially negates the reason/s for having the iron injection or transfusion in the first instance (in my opinion).
+This process essentially negates the reason/s for having the iron infusion in the first instance (in my opinion).

 How to safely + effectively replenish iron stores:

 - Assess possible reasons why you have iron stores depleted enough for a medical iron infusion to be suggested.
 See article at this site ‘Why iron levels remain low’.